surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Security/Set-Acl.md

 ## NOTES

-The `Set-Acl` cmdlet is supported by the PowerShell FileSystem and registry providers.
+The `Set-Acl` cmdlet is supported by the PowerShell FileSystem and Registry providers.
 As such, you can use it to change the security descriptors of files, directories, and registry keys.

 ## RELATED LINKS